A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE

-In the same spirit, we renormalize the exact $\mr H \mr$ to a Hamiltonian of excitations propagating over a correlated ground state.
-By introducing a ground state energy in $\mr$, which we denote $E_0^{\mr}$, we separate eigenstates of $\mr H \mr$ into a ground state and excitation energy.
+Our theory transforms the projected $\mr H \mr$ Hamiltonian to simplify the matrix inversion.
+By introducing a ground state energy in the $\mr$ subspace, which we denote $E_0^{\mr}$, we renormalize the subspace Hamiltonian $\mr H \mr$ to a Hamiltonian of excitations propagating over a correlated ground state.
 We rewrite $\mr H \mr$ as